ARCHER2-HPC/archer2-docs/docs/data-tools/gitlab-ci.md

 ## Launch gitlab-runner

-CI/CD jobs need the `gitlab-runner` to be continuously running on ARCHER2 which is done using the `serial` queue.
-However, because the `serial` queue is limited to 24h long jobs, the jobfile present in the gitlab-ci module will resubmit itself to be continuously running.
-The path of the jobfile is written in the environment variable `$GITLAB_CI_JOBFILE` so the `gitlab-runner` can be submutted and run with:
+CI/CD jobs need the `gitlab-runner` to be continuously running, which is done using the `serial` queue on ARCHER2.
+And, because the `serial` queue is limited to 24h long jobs, the jobfile available in the gitlab-ci module will resubmit itself to be continuously running.
+The path of the jobfile is written in the environment variable `$GITLAB_CI_JOBFILE` so the `gitlab-runner` can be submitted and run with:

 ```sh
 sbatch $GITLAB_CI_JOBFILE